Hawk-Eye: Australian football

 On 4 July 2013, the Australian Football League announced that they would be testing Hawk Eye technology to be used in the Score Review process.
 Hawk Eye was used for all matches played at the MCG during Round 15 of the 2013 AFL Season.
 The AFL also announced that Hawk Eye was only being tested, and would not be used in any Score Reviews during the round.

 Badminton

 BWF introduced Hawk-Eye technology in 2014 after testing other instant review technologies for line call decision in BWF major events.
 Hawk-Eye's tracking cameras are also used to provide shuttlecock speed and other insight in badminton matches.
 Hawk-Eye was formally introduced in 2014 India Super Series tournament.

+Gridiron football

+The National Football League adopted Hawk-Eye for virtual on-field measurements beginning in the 2025 season.

+Baseball

+Hawk-Eye is used to automatically call balls and strikes (either in conjunction with, or in lieu of, a human umpire) in professional baseball leagues in the U.S. and South Korea.
+In the U.S., the system is scheduled to be implemented in Major League Baseball (MLB) for the 2026 season, having been previously tested in Minor League Baseball since 2019.
+Hawk-Eye has also been used for instant replay reviews in MLB since the 2014 season.

 Concerns about accuracy

 Hawk-Eye is now familiar to sport fans around the world for the views it brings into sports like cricket and tennis.
 Although this new technology has for the most part been embraced, it has received criticism from some quarters.
 In the 2007 Wimbledon Championships a shot that appeared to be out, was called by Hawk-Eye as in by 1 mm, a distance smaller than the advertised mean error of 3.6 mm.
 Some commentators have criticised the system's 3.6 mm statistical margin of error as too large.
 Others have noted that while 3.6 mm is extraordinarily accurate, this margin of error is only for the witnessed trajectory of the ball.
 In 2008, an article in a peer-reviewed journal consolidated many of these doubts.
 The authors acknowledged the value of the system, but noted that it was probably fallible to some extent, and that its failure to depict a margin of error gave a spurious depiction of events.
 The authors also argued that the probable limits to its accuracy were not acknowledged by players, officials, commentators or spectators.
 They hypothesised that Hawk-Eye may struggle with predicting the trajectory of a cricket ball after bouncing: the time between a ball bouncing and striking the batsman may be too short to generate the three frames (at least) needed to plot a curve accurately.